john-a-ellis/supervisedLearningCreditCardFraud/README.md

 ![XGBoost Classifer BEST Model Feature Importance](img/XGB_best_importances.png)

 ## Comparative Feature Importance by Model
-One constant when reviewing the ensemble models is the log_amount of the transaction is the most significant feature in each model.
-Beyond that, the importance of the features differs significantly from model to model.
-The XGBoost Base Model and XGBoost BEST model share several features in common when ranked by importance.
-An opportunity for further analysis may be to remove some of the least significant features from model consideration in the XGBoost best Model and see if the performance improves.
+In our review of ensemble models, one consistent finding is that the log_amount of the transaction stands out as the most significant feature across all models.
+However, beyond this consistency, the importance of other features varies significantly from model to model.
+Notably, both the XGBoost Base Model and the XGBoost BEST model share several features that rank high in importance.
+To explore further, we could consider excluding some of the less significant features from the XGBoost BEST Model and assess whether this refinement leads to improved performance..

 ![Comparative Feature Importance by Model](img/Comparative_Importance.png)
 ___